amol9/imagebot/README.rst

 Features
 ========

-* Supported platform: Linux / Python 2.x.
+* Supported platform: Linux (+Gnome) / Python 2.x.
 * Uses scrapy web crawling framework.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
 * Optionally, it can scrape only under a particular url, e.g. scraping "http://website.com/albums/new" with this option will only download from new album.
 * You can specify minimum image size to be downloaded.
+* Scrapes through javascript popup links.
 * Live monitor window for displaying images as they are scraped.

 Usage